Skip to main content

 Do CSS gradients work in all browsers?

-Modern CSS gradients (linear-gradient, radial-gradient, conic-gradient) are supported in all current browsers.
-Conic gradients have slightly less legacy support but work in all browsers released after 2020.
+Linear and radial gradients are supported in all modern browsers.
+Conic gradients have slightly narrower support but work in Chrome, Firefox, Safari, and Edge.